Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 The full synthesis layout

-Wavetable engine
+Wavetable morphing

-Sub and noise oscillators
+Sub and noise

 Kiwisynth oscillator section